 “It is so much fun and educational for children.
 It’s more than a party.
 It’s about having family time and family fun,” says Snead.

 Why not expose kids to a different culture, while being physically active, at a birthday party at a martial arts dojo?
 J Tiger Martial Arts offers parties for preschoolers through teenagers.
 Children are constantly on the move during a party here, with party packages featuring a board breaking activity and tae kwon do demo lesson for up to 20 kids.
 It also includes everyone’s favorite birthday party staple, pizza.
 Martial arts, such as the Korean martial art of tae kwon do, improve flexibility, heighten concentration, reduce stress, boost self-esteem and teach self-defense.
 Similar birthday party options are available at Jett Martial Arts and Mountain Kim Martial Arts.
 Other birthday party ideas for the sporty kid include basketball at the gym or playground, soccer and swimming or fishing.

 Let’s Get Crafty

 Options abound for kids who prefer to pick up a paint brush instead of a ball.
 Kids can paint kindness rocks or knickknacks, or tie dye t-shirts or make funky socks at home or at an art studio.
-At AR Workshop or Board & Brush Creative Studio, DIY projects include woodwork signs and wall décor, floor mats, photo frames, canvas pillows, blankets and blanket ladders.
+At Board & Brush Creative Studio, DIY projects include woodwork signs and wall décor, floor mats, photo frames, canvas pillows, blankets and blanket ladders.